Where Do Humans Look When Demonstrating to Robots? Human Gaze Behavior in Pick-and-Place Tasks Across Demonstration Devices: Conclusion

 \section{Conclusion}

-In this study, we propose an experimental framework that systematically analyzes demonstrators' gaze behavior across a spectrum of demonstration devices.
-Experimental results reveal that demonstration devices with natural embodiment and visual conditions, such as the Wearable, are more effective in extracting task-relevant cues via gaze behavior.
-Additionally, to provide a policy with reliable task-relevant cues and demonstration data, the results suggest using the Wearable for the former and the Leader-Follower for the latter.
+In this study, we explore the direction of collecting and leveraging ``beyond-robotic data''—diverse and semantically richer modalities that provide more informative signals.
+We propose an experimental framework that systematically analyzes human gaze behavior across diverse demonstration devices.
+Our experiments revealed that demonstration devices systematically influence gaze behavior.
+In particular, devices imposing stronger embodiment or visual constraints shift gaze toward control-monitoring cues.
+These results suggest that device-induced gaze behavior can influence the performance of gaze-based policies.
+These findings suggest that the design of data-collection devices is critical when leveraging gaze signals for imitation learning.

-One promising direction for future work is to explore policy architectures that can jointly learn from gaze behavior (in the form of egocentric video) and demonstration data by extending EgoMimic~\cite{Kareer2024EgoMimicSI}.
-Beyond extracting task-relevant cues, future research could leverage gaze to capture subgoals and apply this capability to hierarchical policy learning.
-We hope that our preliminary investigation of gaze behavior in imitation learning will contribute to the further advancement of the field.
+One promising direction for future work is to extend the present framework beyond the demonstration-device dimension to incorporate diversity along the task dimension, enabling a broader understanding of how device properties and task characteristics jointly shape gaze behavior and its utility for imitation learning.
+Beyond extracting cues, future research could leverage gaze to capture subgoals and apply this capability to hierarchical policy learning.